Vietnam.vn - Nền tảng quảng bá Việt Nam

 In fact, about 5% of patients with acute myocardial infarction may develop cardiogenic shock with a mortality rate of 40-50%.
 Recognizing warning symptoms plays an important role in helping patients receive early treatment and preventing complications of acute myocardial infarction.

-If typical (severe chest pain radiating to the shoulders, neck, jaw or back, shortness of breath, nausea, dizziness, lightheadedness) and atypical (epigastric pain, vomiting, indigestion, cold sweats, fatigue) symptoms appear, you should go to the hospital immediately.
+If typical (severe chest pain radiating to the shoulder, neck, jaw or back, difficulty breathing, nausea, dizziness, lightheadedness) and atypical (epigastric pain, vomiting, indigestion, cold sweats, fatigue) symptoms appear, you should go to the hospital immediately.

 Warning of measles complications

-After 10 days of fever, the patient was transferred from the lower level to the Central Hospital for Tropical Diseases in a state of measles with rapidly progressive respiratory failure complications in adults.
+After 10 days of fever, the patient was transferred from the lower level to the Central Hospital for Tropical Diseases in a state of measles complicated by rapidly progressive respiratory failure in adults.

-Ten days before admission, the patient had symptoms of headache, fatigue, and conjunctival congestion.
-The patient bought fever-reducing and pain-relieving drugs at a pharmacy near his home but saw no improvement.
+10 days before admission, the patient had symptoms of headache, fatigue and conjunctival congestion.
+The patient bought fever reducers and pain relievers at a pharmacy near his home but saw no improvement.

 After 6 days of self-medication at home, the patient still had a headache, high fever, fatigue, difficulty breathing, conjunctival congestion causing discomfort and a red rash on the head and back spreading to the neck and chest.

-After one day of hospitalization, the patient's condition continued to worsen with acute respiratory failure.
-The patient was immediately transferred to the Intensive Care Unit for intervention with high-flow oxygen support and was diagnosed with measles with rapidly progressive respiratory failure in adults.
+After a day of hospitalization, the patient's condition continued to worsen with acute respiratory failure.
+The patient was immediately transferred to the Intensive Care Unit with high-flow oxygen support and was diagnosed with measles with rapidly progressive respiratory failure in adults.

-Measles symptoms are clearly identified, the test confirms positive for measles.
-Along with complications of pneumonia caused by measles virus accompanied by diarrhea, the patient's infection symptoms also tend to increase.
+Measles symptoms were clearly identified, and the test confirmed positive for measles.
+Along with complications of pneumonia caused by the measles virus accompanied by diarrhea, the patient's infection symptoms also tended to increase.

 After 4 days of intensive treatment, the patient was alert, fever reduced, diarrhea decreased significantly, respiratory failure improved significantly, indicators were stable, rash appeared all over the body,